organicplanning/hackedfonts/README.md

   I like the feel, but surprisingly I like the feel of GNU Unicode better.
 - GNU Unifont supports east asian characters, unlike PragmataPro.
 - [Iosevka](https://be5invis.github.io/Iosevka/) is an agreeable Pragmata Pro replacement for antialiased rendering.
-- [Input Mono](http://input.fontbureau.com/) has a similar feel to Pragmata Pro, but is available for free in many widths and thicknesses
+- [Input Mono](http://input.fontbureau.com/) has a similar feel to Pragmata Pro, but is available for free in many widths and thicknesses.
+Input Font Family can also be customized in letterforms, line height, dotted / slashed / unmarked zero etc. http://input.fontbureau.com/preview
 - [Anka/Coder narrow](https://fontlibrary.org/de/search?query=anka%2Fcoder) from 14pt upward with anti-aliasing, I like Anka/Coder Narrow a lot.